The Best Cenotes for Families in the Yucatan: A Complete Guide to Swimming in Nature's Hidden Pools

 Cenote Azul Near Tulum

 What makes Cenote Azul exceptional for families is the combination of space and variety.
 While your little ones are splashing in the shallows, older kids can explore the deeper sections, jump off the low cliffs, or snorkel out to the center where the depth drops dramatically.
-There is plenty of shade from surrounding trees, and the grassy areas around the cenote are perfect for setting up a picnic.
+There's plenty of shade from surrounding trees, and the grassy areas around the cenote are perfect for setting up a picnic.

 Stunning blue cenote cave with crystal clear water and dramatic limestone formations in the Yucatan